-1.Formation of tubular heart
+1. Formation of the primitive heart tube

 - At around 18 to 19 days the heart begins to form.
-It develops near the head of embryo in the primary heart field (cardiogenic area). - Bilateral asymmetric cardiogenic plates (endocardial primordia) develop cranially and laterally to the neural plate; in front of the oropharyngeal membrane. - The coalescence of the separate angiogenic cell clusters of cardiogenic plates forms two endocardial tubes. - The growth of the brain and the embryonic folding push the endocardial tubes first in the cervical region and then into the thoracic cavity.
+It develops near the head of embryo in the cardiogenic area (or field). - The cardiogenic area (a horseshoe-shaped area) develops cranially and laterally to the neural plate; its central part is in front of the oropharyngeal membrane. - The coalescence of the separate angiogenic cell clusters forms two endocardial tubes. - The growth of the brain and the embryonic folding push the endocardial tubes first in the cervical region and then into the thoracic cavity.